jchristgit/bolt/docs/cogs/modlog.md

   Bolt maintains an internal message cache and will attempt to fetch the original content of the message, but this is not always possible.

+- `GUILD_BAN_ADD`

+  Emitted when a member is banned, either manually or through bolt.

+- `GUILD_BAN_REMOVE`

+  Emitted when a member is unbanned.
+In addition to the configurable logging, Bolt will check the infraction database for temporary or permanent bans and set these to inactive if applicable.

 - `GUILD_MEMBER_ADD`

   Emitted when a user joins your guild.